Skip to content

 Will research on these interventions distract energy and attention from core work of reducing emissions and cleaning up legacy carbon?

-There is a real risk that not enough attention and energy are focused on reduction emissions and removing carbon, and we need to work hard to mitigate that risk.
-However, it is an equally serious risk to not explore these potential approaches.
-We must address and seek to reverse dangerous climate change using all possible tools given the current trajectories of climate change impacts.
-While Ocean Visions will support responsible research to advance knowledge of interventions that might avoid irreversible climate-driven changes to marine ecosystems, we are firm in our belief that the only permanent way to slow, and ultimately reverse, climate change impacts is through decarbonization and carbon removal/cleanup.
+While Ocean Visions supports responsible research to advance knowledge of interventions that might avoid irreversible climate-driven changes to marine ecosystems, we are firm in our belief that the only permanent way to slow, and ultimately reverse, climate change impacts is through deep decarbonization and massive carbon removal/cleanup.

 What are some of the key principles that will govern research that you fund with this program?